GoogleCloudPlatform/openjdk-runtime/README.md

 # Google Cloud Platform OpenJDK Docker Image

-This repository contains the source for the `gcr.io/google_appengine/openjdk` [docker](https://docker.com) image.
+This repository contains the source for the Google-maintained OpenJDK [docker](https://docker.com) image.
 This image can be used as the base image for running Java applications on [Google App Engine Flexible Environment](https://cloud.google.com/appengine/docs/flexible/java/) and [Google Container Engine](https://cloud.google.com/container-engine).

+This image can be found at `l.gcr.io/google/openjdk8`, or at `gcr.io/google-appengine/openjdk` if you're building an application to deploy on Google App Engine Flex.

 ## The Default Entry Point
 Any arguments passed to the entry point that are not executable are treated as arguments to the java command: